Vitality & Well-being

 joint, nerve tissue, muscle, bone and endocrine aging.

-health of your cells and tissue.
-Creating a high need for nutrients like vitamin C and Selenium.
+structure and health of your cells and tissue.
+Creating a high need for nutrients like Vitamin C and Selenium.

 Too much fat, especially animal (saturated) and trans fats (heated) and hydrogenated- even